AlubuArt/swapiProxy/README.md

 Express and Node proxy server for the Swapi API

 ##
-To set up the server locolly.
+To set up the server locally.
 Download or clone the repository.

 Run "npm install" to install the dependencies.